Skip to main content

 Managed in cooperation with the Florida Forest Service.

-The Four Creeks Wildlife Management Area (WMA) occupies 13,060 acres within the 13,147-acre Four Creeks State Forest, located just north of Jacksonville in southern Nassau County.
+The Four Creeks Wildlife Management Area occupies over 13,000 acres within Four Creeks State Forest, located just north of Jacksonville in southern Nassau County.
 Within the region, the forest provides valuable flood and water quality protection and provides healthy, diverse habitats for wildlife and nature-based recreational opportunities.
 The area is named for the four creeks associated with the property: Alligator, Thomas, Boggy and Plummer creeks, which join together to form the headwaters of the Nassau River.
 The Nassau River borders the southeastern portion of the property and flows into Nassau Sound and then into the Atlantic Ocean.
 Thomas Creek and its associated floodplain form the southern border of the WMA.

 Add your bird observations to the Four Creeks WMA eBird Hotspot.